 Another major area of effort for the committee and APWA staff is the development of quality, technical publications that are easy to understand, loaded with useful information, and offered at the best possible cost.
 These publications are designed to assist Fleet Managers, Public Works Directors and those interested in developing an understanding of the public fleet industry.
 All are available online at the APWA bookstore

-The committee provides program development and planning for fleet technical sessions at the APWA North American Snow Conference and the APWA Int'l Public Works Congress & Exposition.
+The committee provides program development and planning for fleet technical sessions at the APWA North American Snow Conference and the PWX (formerly know as the International Public Works Congress & Exposition-"Best Show in Public Works").
 Nationally recognized industry leaders are identified to deliver topics of interest at both events.
-Complimenting the sessions at Congress are on going Fleet Management Workshops, held around the country and in Canada; generally running in conjunction with the workshop are one-day workshops to help the aspiring CPFP prepare for the exam.
+Complimenting the sessions at PWX are ongoing Fleet Management Workshops, held around the country and in Canada; generally running in conjunction with the workshop are one-day workshops to help the aspiring CPFP prepare for the exam.
 If you would like further information please go to the education pages of the web site

 The committee also works with the education staff to identify topics, develop and plan in-depth, instructional, interactive, Internet-based, educational training that you watch on your PC.
 APWA offers the Click, Listen and Learn sessions at no cost to members.
 Following completion of the live program, the presentation is packaged into handy programs that can be purchased and viewed at a later time.
 All are available online at the APWA bookstore

 The Member’s Library is an online resource that provides a varied library of education resources to our Fleet community.
 Current educational sessions or online publications are available to browse at your convenience 24/7, as often as you like, without charge.
 If you have an interesting Fleet presentation or information that you would like to share with other Fleet professionals, please feel free to contact the Fleet Services Committee.